andychase/codebook/topics/info/privacy.md

 Using this Privacy Policy for Your Own Purposes
 -----------------------------------------------

-The Tech Store Club Privacy Policy have been adapted from [Creative Common's Terms of Use](https://creativecommons.org/terms).
+The Snap Notes Collective Privacy Policy have been adapted from [Creative Common's Terms of Use](https://creativecommons.org/terms).

-The Tech Store Club Privacy Policy is dedicated to the public domain under the [Creative Commons CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+The Snap Notes Collective Privacy Policy is dedicated to the public domain under the [Creative Commons CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 You are free to use and adapt this Privacy Policy and any applicable Supplemental Privacy Policy Terms for your own purposes.
 However, please keep in mind that this Privacy Policy may not be completely suitable for your situation.
-Tech Store Club and Creative Commons strongly encourages you to seek the advice of your own attorney before repurposing this Privacy Policy on your own site.
+Snap Notes Collective and Creative Commons strongly encourages you to seek the advice of your own attorney before repurposing this Privacy Policy on your own site.